Overlooked Implications of the Reconstruction Loss for VAE Disentanglement: Example of Introducing Overlap

-The previous section focused on increasing overlap by changing the underlying dataset; however, this still does not solve the case for the original constant-overlap XYSquares dataset.
-Throughout this paper, we have provided evidence that VAEs disentangle based on their reconstruction loss.
-To solve this problem, we need to carefully choose a loss function that introduces appropriate overlap such that when visual distances are measured, they also correspond to ground-truth distances.
+The previous section focused on increasing overlap by changing the underlying dataset; however, this still does not solve the case for the original XYSquares dataset with constant pixel-wise perceived distance.
+Throughout this paper, we have provided evidence that VAEs disentangle based on their reconstruction loss, which happens to align with ground-truth factors of variation in common benchmark datasets.
+This correspondence is not optimal for all tasks and we propose that this leads to the poor disentanglement performance in these settings.
+Our solution is to choose a loss function that modifies perceived distances such that they also correspond to ground-truth distances.

 The new loss function we choose cannot be a pixel-wise approach, as this does not capture the distances due to the spatial nature of the XYSquares dataset.
-For the sake of simplicity, we convert the existing pixel-wise loss function into a spatially aware loss function by introducing a differentiable augmentation to its inputs.
-An appropriate augment for our dataset is a channel-wise box blur.
-The problem, however, is that the decoder needs to be able to reconstruct the data, and so purely replacing the pixel-wise loss with the augmented spatially-aware version may not succeed.
-Rather, in \cref{eq:overlap-loss}, we append the augmented term to the existing loss and scale it by a constant $\alpha > 0$.
+For the sake of simplicity in this example, we convert the existing pixel-wise loss function into a spatially aware loss function by introducing a differentiable augmentation to its inputs.
+An appropriate augmentation for our dataset is a channel-wise box blur.
+The problem, however, is that the decoder needs to be able to reconstruct the data, and so purely replacing the pixel-wise loss with the augmented loss may not succeed.
+Rather, in \Cref{eq:overlap-loss}, we append the augmented term to the existing loss and scale it by a constant $\alpha > 0$.